Losant/losant-docs/docs/applications/access-keys.md

 ![Define Access Restrictions](/images/applications/access-restrictions.png "Define Access Restrictions")

-After clicking `Create Access Key`, the newly generated key and secret will be displayed. <u>__IMPORTANT__: Structure does not store key secrets and they can not be recovered or regenerated if lost.</u>
+After clicking `Create Access Key`, the newly generated key and secret will be displayed. <u>__IMPORTANT__: Losant does not store key secrets and they can not be recovered or regenerated if lost.</u>

 After you save your key and secret in a safe and secure place, check the `I have copied my app secret to a safe place` box and click `Close Window`.